Call Us

 Enquire

-This page was clinically reviewed by June Bruce (BACP), Therapist at Priory Wellbeing Centre Canterbury, in February 2022.
+This page was clinically reviewed by June Bruce (BACP), Therapist at Priory Wellbeing Centre Canterbury.

 Sexual difficulties or sexual dysfunction problems are common, can be caused by a number of factors, and often prevent a person or couple from engaging in or experiencing satisfaction from sexual activity.
 Sexual dysfunction can be caused by physical, psychological and emotional issues, with difficulties associated with sex arising under certain circumstances, and often due to a combination of factors.